Landport

 Landport is a district located on Portsea Island and is considered the city centre of modern-day Portsmouth, England.
-The district is centred around Commercial Road and encompasses the Guildhall, Civic Centre, Portsmouth and Southsea Station and Commercial Road central shopping area.
+The district is centred around Commercial Road and encompasses the Guildhall, Civic Centre, Portsmouth and Southsea Station and the Commercial Road central shopping area.
 The original historic old town of Portsmouth lies to the south of Landport and is now known as Old Portsmouth.
 The district of Portsea lies to the West; Somers Town and Southsea are to the south; Fratton lies to the East and the Kingston Crescent area to the north.

 Toponymy

 The area derives its name from Landport Gate.
 The Landport Gate held its name as early as 1727, however the settlement, while formed earlier and at least partially known as "Halfway-Houses", (Note: Halfway between (Old) Portsmouth and Kingston Village (Kingston Crescent area on Portsea)) took the designation of Landport (Town) from 1831.

 History

 Halfway Houses took its name from the Halfway House, an inn on the road to London from Old Portsmouth.
 By 1716 a number of other buildings had appeared, including Ridge's Brewhouse, a sizeable complex which stood on the corner where the main road was met by the road from the Common.
 By 1792, barracks for the Royal Military Artificers had replaced the brewhouse (their successors, the Royal Sappers and Miners, remained there until 1834, when it was decided to put all garrison engineering works out to contract; whereupon the Portsmouth contingent was disbanded and the barracks sold).